 Epimedium zhushanense

-A Chinese native reaching up to a foot in height with large semi evergreen to evergreen, glossy foliage that emerges red in spring, later becoming green and heavily veined with soft spined edges.
+A Chinese native reaching up 1.2 feet in height with large semi evergreen to evergreen, glossy foliage that emerges red in spring, later becoming green and heavily veined with soft spined edges.

 The purple flowers are borne in tall sprays.